waiyiwong/Zero_Waste_Cooking/README.md

 ### Acknowledgements

 - Coding coach (Thank you!
-JOHN and Roo), facilitators (Marko, Shelly, Vasi) and SME (Mark) for continuous helpful feedback.
+JOHN and Roo), facilitators (Marko, Shelly, Vasi) and SME (Mark) for continuous helpful feedback and support.
 - My wonderful Hackathon team mates for the 1st team project: Matthew and Daylion
 - The Code Institute Slack community for their support and advice.